Solomon Islands close to security deal with China, alarming neighbors

 “We do not believe PRC security forces and their methods need to be exported,” a spokesman for the U.S. State Department said in a statement on Saturday.
 “This would only fuel local, regional, and international concerns over Beijing’s unilateral expansion of its internal security apparatus to the Pacific.”

 Sogavare did not disclose details of the proposed agreement on Tuesday, even as he rebuked his critics for spreading “misinformation” about it.
-He suggested it would allow China to “protect” Chinese-built infrastructure on the islands, an apparent reference to stadiums China is building ahead of the 2023 Pacific Games.
+He suggested it would allow Beijing to “protect” Chinese-built infrastructure on the islands, an apparent reference to stadiums China is building ahead of the 2023 Pacific Games.
 Much of the rioting in November targeted Chinese shops and businesses in the capital.

 On Monday, Chinese Foreign Ministry spokesman Wang Wenbin said the agreement would enhance stability in the Solomon Islands and the region.